-- The Standard Option's calendar year deductible is \$150 per person (\$300 per family).
-Prosper's calendar year deductible is \$300 per person (\$600 per family).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care.
+Consult with your physician to determine what is appropriate for you.
+Services may be covered provided that established Plan physicians' criteria are met - The High and Standard Option do not have a calendar year deductible. - The calendar year deductible for Prosper is \$300 per person (\$600 per family).
 The calendar year deductible applies to some benefits in this Section.
-We added "after the deductible" when the calendar year deductible applies. - Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - If the cost for a drug administered in connection with your care is less than the copayment, you will pay the lesser amount. - The services listed below are for the charges billed by a physician or other healthcare professional for your surgical care.
-See Section 5(a) for charges associated with office visits and Section 5(c) for charges associated with a facility (i.e. hospital, surgical center, etc.). - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR SOME SURGICAL PROCEDURES.
+We added "after the deductible" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The cost-sharing listed below applies to services billed by a physician or other healthcare professional for your surgical care.
+See Section 5(a) for cost-sharing you pay for services performed during an office visit or 5(c) cost-sharing you pay for services in an inpatient hospital, outpatient hospital or ambulatory surgical center facility. - YOUR PROVIDER MUST GET PRIOR APPROVAL FOR SOME SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.